remeessalam/scanf/copycode.md

                     Commitment to Excellence
                   </h6>
                   <p className="desc mt-2">
-                    At [you company name], quality and reliability form the foundation of our work.
+                    At SCANF, quality and reliability form the foundation of our work.
 We take pride in crafting world-class digital solutions that are robust, scalable, and secure.
 Every project undergoes thorough quality assurance,